aimileus/homebrew-uva/README.md

 ## How do I install these packages?

-- SIMPL: `brew install --no-quarantine aimileus/uva/simpl`
+- SIMPL: `brew install aimileus/uva/simpl`

 ## Documentation